niahoo/mkdoc/README.md

 - Jinja2
 - Python Markdown ([PyPI](http://pypi.python.org/pypi/Markdown))

-To install Jinja2, please run one of the following commands as root
+To install Jinja2, please run one of the following commands as root :

     easy_install Jinja2
     pip install Jinja2

+To install Markdown, please run one of the following commands as root :

+    easy_install markdown
+    pip install markdown

 ### Clone & Install